kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 galera-instance-bootstrap   1      2m1s
 ```

-So the ConfigMap has been created correctly, and you can see that it’s been named using the .Name variable as we configured in the bootstrap_config.yaml.
+So the ConfigMap has been created correctly, and you can see that it’s been named using the `.Name` variable as we configured in the `bootstrap_config.yaml`.
 Let’s take a look at the content:

 ```
 operator $ kubectl describe configmap galera-instance-bootstrap